octogene/kaabot/README.md

 License
 -------

-KaaBot is licensed under the Expat license also known as the MIT License.
+KaaBot is licensed under the terms of the Expat license (also known as the MIT License).
+See the `COPYING` file.